Despite The Facts, Trump Once Again Embraces Vaccine Skeptics

 The academy noted in its statement Tuesday, "Claims that vaccines are linked to autism, or are unsafe when administered according to the recommended schedule, have been disproven by a robust body of medical literature.
 Delaying vaccines only leaves a child at risk of disease."

-The vaccine-to-autism link theory first came to prominence in 1997 with a now-discredited study in British journal, The Lancet, which was withdrawn in 2010.
+The vaccine-to-autism link theory first came to prominence in 1997 with a now-discredited study in a British journal, The Lancet, which was withdrawn in 2010.
 It was authored by a surgeon, Dr. Andrew Wakefield, who has since lost his license to practice medicine.
 (More on that here.)
 That very researcher met with Trump last summer.

 The Centers for Disease Control and Prevention has categorically stated, "There is no link between vaccines and autism."
 As far as thimerosal specifically, the CDC wrote: